Minoru/blog.tty8.org/about.markdown

 also have [an old key, 0x0a1d7d827b52fb07][pgp-old]; don't use it.
 Can't revoke it because I lost the certificate).

-To make life a bit easier for Daniel Graystone (and, undoubtedly, for Big Brother as well), here's a list of other corners of the Internet where one can find me self-expressing:
+To make life a bit easier for Daniel Graystone (and, undoubtedly, for the Big Brother as well), here's a list of other corners of the Internet where one can find me self-expressing: